catalystcalifornia/RaceCounts/Methodology/README_Key_Takeaways.md

 <details>
 <summary>Code Explanation</summary>
+This finding is generated with the following steps:

 * Step 1: As Education data is collected at school district level, not city level, additional processing is needed.
 Merge the most disparate school district per city's data (identified in Count of Worst Rates code) with the rest of data.
 Then, keep only total or overall rates, dropping raced data.

 ```